galaxyproject/training-material/topics/chip-seq/tutorials/formation_of_super-structures_on_xi/tutorial.md

 >
 >    > ### {% icon question %} Questions
 >    >
 >    > 1.
-In the forward reads, how many bp has been remove because of bad quality?
+How many basepairs has been removed from the forwards reads because of bad quality?
 >    > 2.
-And in the reverse reads?
+And from the reverse reads?
 >    > 3.
 How many sequence pairs have been removed because at least one read was shorter than the length cutoff?
 >    >
 >    > > ### {% icon solution %} Solution